Organ Pipe Cactus National Monument

 As elsewhere in southern Arizona, steep linear mountain ranges are separated by sloping desert plains melting into pediments.
 All the mountains in Organ Pipe are fault-block ranges of different age and rock types.

-The Bates Mountains in the northwestern portion of the park are flat-topped, sharp-edge mesas topped with Quarternary basalt lava flows.
+The Bates Mountains in the northwestern portion of the park are flat-topped, sharp-edged mesas topped with Quarternary basalt lava flows.

 The Ajo Range and the northwest slope of the Puerto Blanco Range are rugged, eroded Tertiary volcanic rocks with tilted layers of tuff, lava and breccia.
 The Ajos are cut through with numerous igneous dikes.